sajeelmalik/Django-Unchained/02-flask/03-Harry_Potter_and_the_Sorcerers_Flask/README.md

 # Harry Potter and the Sorcerer's Flask

 You're an API wizard Harry!
-In this exercise you will be using `Flask` to create API routes that return json for a Python dictionary containing the name of Hogwarts students and their houses.
+In this exercise you will be using `Flask` to create API routes that returns JSON for a Python dictionary containing the name of Hogwarts students and their houses.

 ## Instructions